Considering New Construction

 6. Negotiating with a developer

-With demand for new construction outpacing supply in 2013, don't expect to find much negotiability except in troubled projects, at critical moments of a development's lifecycle (see below), and/or if you're paying all cash.
+With demand for new construction outpacing supply, don't expect to find much negotiability except in troubled projects, at critical moments of a development's lifecycle (see below), and/or if you're paying all cash.

 Keep in mind that unlike individual sellers, developers (also referred to as sponsors) generally avoid outright price reductions.
 Price cuts affect future sales, as each unit’s recorded sale price is a matter of public record.
 If the sponsor gives you $25,000 off, he will probably have to give every other buyer in that line $25,000 off.